appel/plexport/README.md

 3. Download the plexport.py script to your home folder and change the `plex_url` and `plex_token` variables at the top.
 4. Make it executable: `chmod +x plexport.py`
 5. Run the script with `./plexport.py`

+Use `CTRL + C` to abort the script after finishing the current operation.